raspberrypilearning/raspberry-pi-command/en/step_7.md

 Open a new Geany file called `bash-colours.sh`.

-If you need a reminder, look back at the 'Create a command' step.
+If you need a reminder, look back at the 'Create your own command' step.

 --- /task ---